-- i.
-The characteristics of the orders makes them suitable for aggregation; - ii.
-HSBC determines that any such aggregation will not result in any disadvantage to a particular Client; and - iii.
-In compliance with HSBC' allocation procedures (as may be applicable).
+i) The characteristics of the orders makes them suitable for aggregation;

+ii) HSBC determines that any such aggregation will not result in any disadvantage to a particular Client; and iii) In compliance with HSBC' allocation procedures (as may be applicable).

 To avoid concentration of risk in external entities, exposure limits by counterparties were defined and are monitored prior to any trade.

 The trader best price selection is potentially limited then by exposure threshold defined by credit risk function.
 These limits apply as well to intra-group trades.

-Issued by HSBC Private Bank (Luxembourg) S.A.
-We are a member of the HSBC Group, one of the world's largest banking and financial service organisations.
-HSBC Private Bank (Luxembourg) SA 16, boulevard d'Avranches PO Box 733, L-2017 Luxembourg Luxembourg
+Issued by HSBC Private Bank (Luxembourg) SA, member of the HSBC Group, one of the world's largest banking and financial service organisations.

+HSBC Private Bank (Luxembourg) SA 16, boulevard d'Avranches L-1160 Luxembourg PO Box 733 , L-2017 Luxembourg